ZaneMuir/HHModel.jl/playground/README.md

 ## Get Started
 if you are using the `Julia` for the first time.
-Run the `setup.jl` script to install dependent pacakges.
+Run the `setup.jl` script to install dependent packages.

 ```bash
 > cd playground